MichaelSasser/matrixctl/README.md

 # User = "myusername"
 ```

+## Documentation

+There is a [documentation](https://michaelsasser.github.io/matrixctl/index.html) waiting for you, showing you how everything works and howto setup matrixctl

 ## Chat

 If you have any thoughts or questions, you can join the project channel ``#matrixctl:michaelsasser.org``.